JLChnToZ/VVMW/docs/docs/index.md

 ---
-TITLE: VizVid Documentation
+title: VizVid Documentation
-LOCALE: en-us
+locale: en-US
+lang: en-US
 ---
 # VizVid Documentation

-**VizVid** is a versatile multimedia player frontend designed specifically for VRChat.
+VizVid is a versatile multimedia player frontend designed specifically for VRChat.
 Whether you are watching videos with friends, hosting music performances, or setting up a gallery exhibition, VizVid provides a robust solution for any scenario.

 Built with a modular design, VizVid allows you to pick and choose the exact components you need to build a custom player tailored to your world.